An Overview of Lateral Meniscus Tears

 The menisci are attached in the middle of the joint by ligaments.
 They're also surrounded by ligaments on the outside and inside of the joint (the anterior cruciate ligament - ACL, posterior cruciate ligament - PCL, medial collateral ligament - MCL, lateral collateral ligament - LCL).
 The entire knee is then surrounded by leg muscles and tendons to hold the whole structure in place.

-The Lateral Meniscus is More Mobile Than The Lateral Meniscus
+The Lateral Meniscus is More Mobile Than The Medial Meniscus

 The lateral meniscus is held in place at two points.
 One point is at the anterior horn location where the lateral meniscus attaches to the tibia via the anterior cruciate ligament (ACL) which is in the center front of the knee.
 The other point is at the posterior horn location where the lateral meniscus attaches to the meniscofemoral ligament.
 Unlike the medial meniscus the lateral meniscus doesn't attach to a collateral ligament (LCL) .
 With only 2 anchor points on the anterior and posterior horns, the lateral meniscus floats freely inside the small space of the knee joint.
 In comparison, the medial meniscus has three anchor points as has much more limited movement in comparison to the lateral meniscus.